Hello, World,

 # MTA-STS

-MTA-STS (Mail Transfer Agent Strict Transport Security) allows to ensure the security of email transmission of over an encrypted SMTP connection.
-It is considered less secure than DANE+DNSSEC, but setting up MTA-STS as a fallback is a good practice to not only ensure all email is delivered to you and it is done so securely, but also gives you a better chance at being not allowed through spam filters.
+MTA-STS (Mail Transfer Agent Strict Transport Security) allows to ensure the security of email transmission over an encrypted SMTP connection.
+It is considered less secure than DANE+DNSSEC in many deployments, but setting up MTA-STS as a fallback is a good practice to not only ensure all email is delivered to you and it is done so securely, but also gives you a better chance at passing strict spam filters.

-To set up MTA-STS, you can either use your mail stack's built-in tooling (say, Mailcow supports MTA-STS since 2025-09) or do it manually:
+To set up MTA-STS, you can either use your email stack's built-in tooling (say, Mailcow supports MTA-STS since 2025-09) or do it manually:

 mode: enforce